BSc / BSc (Hons) Nursing - Adult

 Overview

-Stirling is a superb place for you to learn the skills of modern nursing, which are valued around the world.
-Our BSc Adult Nursing course is approved by the Nursing and Midwifery Council, and has also received multiple commendations.
+Stirling is a superb place for you to learn the skills of modern nursing.
+Our BSc and BSc (Hons) Adult Nursing courses are approved by the Nursing and Midwifery Council.
+They have also received multiple commendations.
+The University of Stirling has won Student Nursing Times Awards multiple times going back to 2012.

 Nursing is global: international opportunities